 “The lower limit of dietary carbohydrate compatible with life apparently is

-ZERO, provided that adequate amounts of protein and fat are consumed.”
+ZERO2)my emphasis, provided that adequate amounts of protein and fat are consumed.”

 “There are traditional populations that ingested a high fat, high protein diet containing only a minimal amount of carbohydrate for extended periods of time (Masai), and in some cases for a lifetime after infancy (Alaska and Greenland Natives, Inuits, and Pampas indigenous people).
 There was no apparent effect on health or longevity.
 Caucasians eating an essentially carbohydrate-free diet, resembling that of Greenland natives, for a year tolerated the diet quite well.
 However, a detailed modern comparison with populations ingesting the majority of food energy as carbohydrate has never been done.”
-[Institute of Medicine and the Food and Nutrition Board 2005.
-Dietary Reference Intakes for macronutrients.
-National Academics Press]

 Doesn’t the brain require glucose to function?

 1. The brain doesn’t need very much glucose.
 Depending on circumstances, the brain needs between 30 and 130 grams (⅛ cup to ½ cup) per 24 hours.

 2. The brain can burn other fuels besides glucose—it can burn ketones (which are made from fat) and lactate (which is created by working muscles).

 3. Your liver can make all the glucose your brain needs out of protein.
 This process is called “gluconeogenesis”, which means “making sugar from scratch.”
 You don’t have to eat sugar to make blood sugar.